-We take a serious approach to cutting CO2, looking at every part of our operations to see where reductions can be made.
+We take a serious approach to cutting CO2, looking at every part of our services to see where reductions can be made.
 From ensuring our collection vehicles are either fully electric or meet ultra low emissions standards, to upgrading our facilities to increase energy efficiency, we look to reduce carbon emissions at every stage of the waste management process.

 In recent years we’ve reduced our emissions by focusing on three areas: improving the energy efficiency of our facilities, upgrading our fleet of vehicles, and moving as much waste as we can via London’s waterways instead of its congested roads.
-Here’s a breakdown of how all these targets has been achieved.
+Here’s a breakdown of how all these targets has been achieved:

 In February 2016, Bywaters carried out the largest ever solar panel retrofit on an existing building in London.
 The roof of our Materials Recovery Facility (MRF) in Bow is now home to 4,000 solar panels, significantly reducing the environmental impact of our operations.